top of page

 Psalm

-Lectio Divina, or "Divine Reading" is a form of prayer which has long been part of the Benedictine tradition.
-It's a type of prayer which takes us right back to the Word of God - to the Bible.
+Lectio Divina, or "Divine Reading", is a form of prayer which has long been part of the Benedictine tradition.
+It's a type of prayer that takes us right back to the Word of God - to the Bible.
 In reading the Scriptures under the guidance of the Holy Spirit, we are able to answer St Benedict's call to listen to the voice of God speaking to us.

 Lectio Divina is a way of getting to know, in a personal and intimate way, the Father, the Son and the Holy Spirit.
 It is a way of reading centred on God and it is slow and meditative.
 Lectio is all about listening: to the Lord and to each other.